1 1/2 cups warm water

 3 1/2 cups flour

-Any extra dough can be refrigerated or frozen for later use.
+Any extra dough can be refrigerated or frozen for later use. with this recipes you can make three 12 inch pizzas.

 1. Pour 1/2 cup of the water into a mixing bowl, stir in the yeast, and set aside until foamy, about 10 minutes.
 Remember to ensure the water is between 110 – 115 degrees and use 1/2 teaspoons of sugar to active the yeast.